 - A research team should only call or chat online with a product development team

 Information barriers only supports two way restrictions.
-One way restrictions, such as marketing can communicate with day traders, but day traders cannot communicate with marketing is not supported.
+One way restrictions, such as marketing can communicate and collaborate with day traders, but day traders cannot communicate and collaborate with marketing is not supported.

-Currently, information barriers do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+Currently, information barriers do not apply to email communications.
 In addition, information barriers are independent from compliance boundaries.